kaisenlinux/manpages-dev/category/Passwords/crunch.md

        Example 11
        crunch 3 3 abc + 123 !@# -t @%^
        will generate a 3 character long word with a character as the first character, and number as the second character, and a symbol for the third character.
 The order  in  which  you specify the characters you want is important.
 You must specify the order as lower case character, upper case character, number, and symbol.
-If you aren't going to use a particular character set you use a plus sign as a placeholder.
+If you aren't going to use a particu‐ lar character set you use a plus sign as a placeholder.
 As you can see I am not using the upper case character set so I am using the plus sign placeholder.
 The above will  start at a1! and end at c3#

        Example 12
        crunch 3 3 abc + 123 !@# -t ^%@